HamidBehnam/hamidev-playgrounds/README.md

 ## Project Structure

-- `main` branch is the root branch of the project which is intentionally empty.
-All the playground branches should be created from the `main` branch.
+- `main` branch is the root branch of the project which is intentionally almost empty, it only includes the files common in all projects such as a `.editorconfig`.
-- `playground` branches are the branches that their purpose is to provide the clean code.
+- `template/XYZ` branches are template branches designed to streamline the process of creating playgrounds.
+They include common changes that would otherwise need to be manually integrated into each related playground.

-## Creating New Playground Branch
+## Creating New Playground Branch From Scratch
 **Note: Before creating a new playground branch, make sure that you're on the `main` branch and run `git status` to make sure that the working directory is clean.**

 ---